Cherreads

 "You need to step outside, lad.
 With you in here they simply won't stop!"

-A flustered Ethan wasn't angry.
-He quickly pulled his parents along, removed the owls clinging to their shoulders, and retreated back onto the street.
+Ethan, though flustered, wasn't angry.
+He quickly pulled his parents along, removed the owls clinging to their shoulders, and retreated to the street.

-Standing on the pavement, the three of them panted heavily, staring at the owl feathers covering their clothes and the mess of their hair, on the verge of tears.
+Standing on the sidewalk, the three of them panted heavily.
+Owl feathers covered their clothes, their hair was a mess, and they were on the verge of tears.

 He felt a little guilty.
 "I'm sorry, Mum.
 I didn't expect it to turn out like this."

-Sofia smoothed her hair with her hand, patted his head, and plucked a few feathers from his fringe.
+Sofia smoothed her hair, patted his head, and plucked a few feathers from his bangs.
 "It's okay, darling.
-It's not your fault you're loved by small animals."
+It's not your fault that small animals love you."

-A moment later the shop manager hurried out and apologised profusely.
+A moment later the shop manager hurried out and apologized profusely.
 "I am terribly sorry!
 I'm Moise, manager of Eeylops Owl Emporium.
 Please accept my sincerest apologies for what just happened."

-Looking at Ethan, his eyes gleamed.
+Looking at Ethan, Moise's eyes gleamed.
 "What a promising future Magizoologist!
 A natural-born professional!
 You're welcome to come work for me the day you graduate!"

 "Just tell me what kind of owl you want and I'll bring it out for you!"